 PLAINTIFF’S MOTION FOR SUMMARY JUDGMENT AND INCORPORATED MEMORANDUM OF LAW

-Plaintiff, Wesley Hooten, moves for Summary Judgment against Defendants, Southeastern Towers, LLC and Nick A. Vespa, for unpaid overtime due under the Fair Labor Standards Act (“FLSA”) and files this motion and memorandum in support:
+Plaintiff, Wesley Hooten, moves for Summary Judgment against Defendants, Southeastern Towers, LLC, and Nick A. Vespa, for unpaid overtime due under the Fair Labor Standards Act (“FLSA”) and files this motion and memorandum in support:

 - Statement of Facts

-Plaintiff was employed by Defendant Southeastern Towers from September 22, 2013 till November 19, 2014.
-Defendants admit Plaintiff was eligible for overtime pay, but instead elected to pay him a flat rate of $920 per week.
+Plaintiff was employed by Defendant Southeastern Towers from September 22, 2013, till November 19, 2014.
+Defendants admit Plaintiff was eligible for overtime pay but instead elected to pay him a flat rate of $920 per week.

 Defendants did not keep accurate records of Plaintiff’s time worked.
-When asked how much time Plaintiff worked per week, Defendant responded in discovery answers that its records “voluminous” and it could not determine “how many hours per week Plaintiff actually worked while he was employed by Southeaster Towers.”
-Plaintiff has thus estimated the amount of overtime hours worked and seeks payment of that time in this action as 237.5 hours (amounting to $8,193.75).
+When asked how much time Plaintiff worked per week, Defendant responded in discovery answers that its records “voluminous” and it could not determine “how many hours per week Plaintiff actually worked while he was employed by Southeastern Towers.”
+Plaintiff has thus estimated the number of overtime hours worked and seeks payment of that time in this action as 237.5 hours (amounting to $8,193.75).

 In this case, Plaintiff claims that Defendants did not pay him the overtime pay required by the federal Fair Labor Standards Act, also known as the FLSA.
 To succeed on his claim against Defendants, Plaintiff must prove each of the following facts by a preponderance of the evidence:

 First: Plaintiff was an employee of Defendants and was engaged in commerce or in the production of goods for commerce or employed by an enterprise engaged in commerce or in the production of goods for commerce; and

 Second: Defendants failed to pay Plaintiff the overtime pay required by law.